Data-Mining-CS568/NG-DBSCAN/README.md

 	- We calculated the DBSCAN metrics: compactness, separation, recall
 		- g++ dbscan_metrics_main.cpp
 		- ./a.out
-	- Using this we can compare between DBSCAN and NG-DCSCAN.
+	- Using this we can compare between DBSCAN and NG-DBSCAN.

 - Code Files for Static NG-DBSCAN